Professor, Department of Pediatrics and Senior Scientist, Regenerative Medicine at Ottawa Hospital Research Institute and CHEO Research Institute

 Office: 613-737-8899 ext.
 73905

 Dr. Bernard Thébaud is a clinician-scientist with a focus on the clinical translation of stem cell-based and gene therapies for lung diseases.
 He is a senior scientist with the Ottawa Hospital Research Institute and a neonatologist with the Children’s Hospital of Eastern Ontario, providing care to critically ill newborns.
 He is also a Professor of Pediatrics at the University of Ottawa and holds the University of Ottawa Partnership Research Chair in Regenerative Medicine.

-Dr. Thébaud obtained his MD at the University Louis Pasteur in Strasbourg, France in 1991 and trained in pediatrics and neonatology at the University Paris V in Paris, France, where he also obtained his MSc and PhD.
-He then completed a postdoctoral fellowship at the University of Alberta, where he subsequently developed a research program to explore the repair potential of stem cells for neonatal lung diseases.
-Dr. Thébaud moved to Ottawa in 2012 to accelerate the translation of stem cells from the lab into patients.
+Dr. Thébaud obtained his MD at the University Louis Pasteur in France and trained in Pediatrics and Neonatology at the University Paris V, where he obtained his MSc and PhD, before completing a 2-year postdoctoral fellowship at the University of Alberta.

 Dr. Thébaud studies the mechanisms of lung development, injury and repair to design new treatments for incurable lung diseases.
 His focus is on answering clinically relevant questions for translation into real-life applications.
 Over the next five years, his goal is to bring safe and effective cell and gene therapies for lung diseases into the clinic to improve patient outcomes.

 Dr. Thébaud has participated on numerous peer review committees and scientific advisory boards at the international, national and provincial level, including CIHR and NIH.